Musing about my

-Nostalgia is always about 40-50 years in the past: 40-50 years ago, life was perfect!
-Which is nonsense, of course, but it has made me wonder if, in another 20 years, people will be waxing nostalgic about the 1980s and 1990s.
+Nostalgia is always about forty to fifty years in the past.
+Forty or fifty years ago, life was perfect!
+Which is nonsense, of course, but it makes me wonder if, in another twenty years, people will be waxing nostalgic about the 1980s and 1990s.

 The truth is that there is always an absolutely colossal amount of popular culture, the vast majority of which is almost quickly forgotten, except for a tiny fraction that stays in a few influential people's minds and comes to form our heritage of high culture.

 So it's not surprising that the things we end up conserving tend to be, well, conservative.
-Comparing what was preserved from the past (its less appetizing qualities having dimmed with time) with what the messy present offers fosters a sentimentality for the presumably smarter, better, more stable era that produced it.
+Comparing what we've preserved from the past (the less appetizing elements having dimmed with time) with the messy present can't help but foster a sentimentality for the presumably smarter, better, more stable era that produced it.

 In Japan, this is epitomized by Edo Period romanticism, conveniently forgetting that the Tokugawa regime ran a heavily-policed feudal state, though one that managed to skirt out-and-out incompetence (until the mid-19th century) and that was quite stable for most of the 17th and 18th centuries.